-Students passing the course with an A or better automatically gain permission to take the Advanced Journalism (school newspaper) course.
+Students passing the course with an A or better automatically gain permission to take the Advanced Journalism (school magazine) course.
 The course will introduce the student to journalism and the greater field of mass communications.
-Students will learn about digital citizenship and media literacy, communications law, and other contemporary mass media issues.
+Students will learn about basic principles in journalism ethics, professionalism, legal issues, and other contemporary mass media issues.

-Additionally, students will develop news writing skills, and learn about basic principles in journalism ethics, professionalism, and legal issues.
-A good grasp of basic English grammar and writing is necessary as these skills will be extensively applied in written assignments and required for online IUSD Canvas discussion responses.
+Additionally, students will develop news writing skills for the five sections of the newspaper: News, Features, Opinions, Arts and Entertainment, and Sports.
+They will also practice photography, page design and layout, social media posting and the basics of podcasting as well.
+A good grasp of basic English grammar and writing is necessary as these skills will be extensively applied in written assignments.

-The University High School Newspaper can be viewed at uhs.swordandshield.com.
+The University High School Sword & Shield articles can be viewed at uhs.swordandshield.com.

-Advanced Journalism (Sword and Shield newspaper)
+Advanced Journalism (Sword & Shield magazine)